samchong-cs/todo-list-cli/README.md

 2. Adding tasks
 3. Deleting tasks
 4. Editing tasks
-5. Setting date for tasks, more due tasks are higher up on the list
+5. Setting date for tasks, tasks due sooner are higher up on the list
 6. Marking tasks complete
 7. Encouragement message after each task is completed
 8. Records how well user is completing tasks in percentage in menu section to encourage user to continue completing on time
 9. View tasks as list

+Technologies used:
+- Python 3.8.7
+- JSON for data storage (planned)

 Main bugs faced during the process and how I solved them:
 1.
 2.
 3.

+**Project development log:**
+Day 1 (26 October 2025):
+Created this repository in GitHub to document my first coding project.
+I roughly planned the general flow of my program and laid out the key features I must have in my program.
+Created the menu of the application and the function to add tasks.

 Objective for this project: I want to make a highly functional command-line application which provides users a platform to be able to save their tasks seamlessly and be as user-friendly as possible to ensure they can manage tasks easily